simon-anders/htseq/trunk/doc/alignments.rst

    .. attribute:: SAM_Alignment._tags

-      A string.
-At the moment, the extra tags are just put into this string field.
+      A list of strings.
+At the moment, the extra tags are just put into this field.
 A parser will be added soon.

    .. attribute:: SAM_Alignment.passed_filter